 If you’re like most new home buyers, the main thing standing between you and your real estate dreams is saving up for a down payment.

-Most mortgages require you to put at least some money down when you take out a mortgage to make sure you have skin in the game.
+Most mortgages require you to put at least some money down as part of the mortgage loan process to make sure you have skin in the game.

 But if you’re already paying for rent to your landlord (along with the rest of life’s necessities), saving thousands of dollars to buy a house can seem like a daunting task.

 Contrary to popular belief, most mortgages do not require the traditional 20% of the purchase price as a down payment.

 Let’s break down how much you will really need to save for a down payment on a home in Texas.

 We’ll also look at the pros and cons of putting down more than you need to, and our top tips on how to make saving a breeze.

 Saving for a down payment is a crucial (albeit difficult) step in the home buying process.